ComNets-Bremen/GDI-Tutorials/src/07-data-vs-drosselkom.md

       struct hm_node_t *child_1;
     };

-Each node can either have two children or a value
+Each node can either have two children (branch node) or a value (leaf node)

 ---